MEOW119X/Quran/README.md

 # Quran
-all about Quran such as Quran Translation, Quran Transliteration etc.
+All about Quran such as Quran Translation, Quran Transliteration etc.